barseghyanartur/tld/README.rst

     ./runtests.py

-or use tox:
+Or use tox:

 .. code-block:: sh

     tox

-or use tox to check specific env:
+Or use tox to check specific env:

 .. code-block:: sh